Khulna University: Statistics discipline

-Statistics Discipline under Science, Engineering and Technology (SET) School is one of the new disciplines in Khulna University.
-It initiated its journey in 2011–2012 academic session.
-At undergraduate level, statistics discipline offer majors in statistics, and decision science which can be taken in BSc (Honors) degrees.
-At postgraduate level, advanced courses majoring in statistics have also been offered.
+Statistics discipline under Science, Engineering and Technology (SET) School is one of the new disciplines at Khulna University.
+It initiated its journey in the 2011–2012 academic session.
+At the undergraduate level, statistics disciplines offer majors in statistics and decision science which can be taken in BSc (Honors) degrees.
+At the postgraduate level, advanced courses majoring in statistics have also been offered.

-The discipline is distinguished by the faculty's strong interest in the application of statistics to such diverse areas such as public policy, economics, engineering, medicine and life sciences, law, and the social and behavioral sciences.
+The discipline is distinguished by the faculty's strong interest in the application of statistics to diverse areas such as public policy, economics, engineering, medicine and life sciences, law, and the social and behavioral sciences.
 The research areas which are mainly focused here include- Data Mining, Econometrics and Quality Control, Demography and Research Methods, Experimental Design and Inference, Sampling Techniques, Inferences and Multivariate Analysis, Time Series Analysis and Forecasting, Demography, Stochastic Process, Computer Package and Programming, Biostatistics and Reliability Theory, Health Statistics, Epidemiology, Bio-informatics, Environmental Statistics and so on.

-Urban and Rural Planning discipline
+Urban and rural planning discipline

-The Urban and Rural Planning (URP) discipline was the earliest academic discipline in the country to impart planning education at undergraduate level, was established in Khulna University in 1991.
+The urban and rural planning (URP) discipline was the earliest academic discipline in the country to impart planning education at the undergraduate level and was established at Khulna University in 1991.
 It is one of the four disciplines with which Khulna University started its academic programme.
 The urban and rural planning discipline offers a four-year undergraduate degree in urban and rural planning.
 The discipline offers a master's degree programme in urban and rural planning.